RedisLabs/redislabs-docs/content/kubernetes/re-databases/db-controller.md

 The name of that secret is stored in the database custom resource.

 {{<note>}}
 Use these steps to connect to your database from within your K8s cluster.
-To access your database from outside the K8s cluster, set up the [ingress]({{<relref "/kubernetes/networking/ingress.md">}}) controller or use OpenShift routes.
+To access your database from outside the K8s cluster, set up the [Ingress]({{<relref "/kubernetes/networking/ingress.md">}}) controller or use OpenShift routes.
 {{</note>}}

 1. Retrieve the secret name.